Trip PlannerActive trip

 Completing a day

-How to mark a hiking day as complete, capture your GPS location as a safety breadcrumb, and reset the safety timer.
+How to mark a hiking day as complete, automatically record your GPS location as a safety breadcrumb, and reset the safety timer.

-Each trip day has a Complete button.
-Completing a day does three things: marks the day as done, captures your GPS location as a safety breadcrumb, and — for Pro and Pioneer accounts — resets the safety timer with a fresh window.
+Each trip day has a Check in button.
+Checking in does three things: marks the day as done, automatically captures your GPS location as a safety breadcrumb (if available), and resets the safety timer with a fresh window.

 This is one of the most safety-critical actions in the app.
 The GPS coordinates stored here are the first data emergency contacts and search and rescue crews will look at if something goes wrong.